VladSaioc/asplos-artifact-2025/README.md

 ```
 docker cp <ID>:/usr/app/tester/results.tex ./results.tex
 ```
-5. Render `./results.tex` into PDF with the TeX compiler of your choice.
+5. Render `./results.tex` as a PDF with the TeX compiler of your choice.